Maleick/byvalver/assets/docs/BAD_BYTE_FRAMEWORK_DESIGN.md

 }

 /**
- * Check if a 32-bit value is free of bad characters
+ * Check if a 32-bit value is free of bad bytes
  * @param val: 32-bit value to check
  * @return: 1 if all 4 bytes ok, 0 if any byte is bad */